Nara-Narayana

-Naranarayana (नरनारायण), also rendered Nara-Narayana, is a Hindu duo of sage-brothers.
-Generally regarded to be the partial-incarnation (aṃśa-avatara) of the preserver deity, Vishnu, on earth, Nara-Narayana are described to be the sons of Dharma and Ahimsa.
+Naranarayana (नरनारायण), also rendered Nara-Narayana, are a pair of sage-brothers in Hinduism.
+They are generally regarded as partial-incarnation (aṃśa-avatara) of the preserver deity Vishnu on earth.
+Nara-Narayana are described as the sons of Dharma and Murti.

-The Hindu scripture Mahabharata identifies the prince Arjuna with Nara, and the deity Krishna with Narayana.
+The Hindu scripture Mahabharata identifies Arjuna with Nara, and Krishna with Narayana.
 The legend of Nara-Narayana is also told in the scripture Bhagavata Purana.
 Hindus believe that the pair dwells at Badrinath, where their most important temple stands.

 Etymology

 The name "Nara-Narayana" can be broken into two Sanskrit terms, Nara and Narayana.
-Nara means 'male being', and Narayana refers to the name of the deity.
+Nara means 'male being', and Narayana refers to the name of the deity Vishnu.

-Monier-Williams dictionary says Nara is "the primeval Man or eternal Spirit pervading the universe always associated with Narayana, "son of the primeval man".
-In epic poetry, they are the sons of Dharma by Murti or Ahimsa, and emanations of Vishnu, Arjuna being identified with Nara, and Krishna with Narayana.
+Monier-Williams dictionary states that Nara is "the primeval Man or eternal Spirit pervading the universe always associated with Narayana, 'son of the primeval man'; in [Epic] poetry, they are the sons of Dharma by Murti or Ahimsa, and emanations of Vishnu, Arjuna being identified with Nara, and Krishna with Narayana".

 Iconography

 Nara-Narayana are depicted jointly or separately in images.
 When depicted separately, Nara is portrayed with two hands and wearing deer skin, while Narayana is shown on the right in the usual form of Vishnu.
 Nara is supposed to be depicted as fair-complexioned, while Narayana is to be portrayed as dark-complexioned.

-Sometimes, both of them are depicted identical to each other.
-They are depicted four-armed and holding a mace, a discus, a conch, and a lotus, resembling Vishnu.

 Legend

 Birth

-According to D.C.
-Sircar, before their incarnations as Arjuna-Krishna, the duo were born as the sages Nara-Narayana, the latter being the son of Dharma.
-They travelled from the world of men to the world of Brahman and, with veneration from both the devas and the gandharvas, existed exclusively for the destruction of asuras.
-Indra is described to have been assisted by Nara and Narayana in his conflict with the asuras.

-According to the Vamana Purana, the twins were sons of dharma, the son of Brahma and his wife Murti (daughter of Daksha), or Ahimsa.
-They live at Badrika, performing severe austerities and meditation, for the welfare of the world and mankind.
+According to the Vamana Purana, Nara-Narayana were sons of Dharma, the son of Brahma and his wife Murti (daughter of Daksha), or Ahimsa.

-According to the Mahabharata, when answering Yudhishthira's question, Bhishma mentioned that during the beginning of the creation, the first-born had split himself into 4 parts i.e. sages Nara & Narayana along with the deities Hari and Krishna.
+They helped defeat the demons in the Churning of the Milky Ocean and Nara was given the elixir for safeguarding by Indra.
+They lived in Badrinath, where they performed tapas for a thousand years.